datagrok-ai/public/help/develop/develop.md

 ## Debugging

-Essentially, Datagrok packages are either regular webpack packages, or JS source files.
+Essentially, Datagrok packages are either regular webpack packages, or sets JS source files.

-There are good practices described below which we recommend you to follow with debugging package code.
+We recommend you the practices below with debugging your package code.

-### Debugging with Visual Studio Code
+### One-click debugging with Visual Studio Code

-Use a `--ide=vscode` key of [grok tools](#Getting-Started) to set up a `.vscode` debugging integration with Datagrok.
+Use an `--ide=vscode` key of [grok tools](#Getting-Started) to set up a `.vscode` debugging integration with Datagrok.

-This command coupled with `grok create` adds an additional `.vscode` folder with two files to a package folder.
+This parameter coupled with `grok create` adds an additional `.vscode` folder with two files to your package folder.
-The idea behind these files is to bring you development experience close to developing native apps, where you modify the code, hit the "Run", wait for application to "compile" (in our case — go through webpack, and potentially through linters), start it and then explore your runtime state through breakpoints, variable watches, call stacks etc.
+These files bring you development experience close to building native apps, where you modify the code, hit the "Run", wait for application to "compile" (in our case — go through webpack, and potentiallythrough linters), start it and then explore your runtime state through breakpoints, variable watches, call stacks etc.

+With this setting, you would be able to "compile" and "run" the package in one click from the left sidebar of Visual Studio Code under the `Run` section (4-th button from the top) by the `Start Debugging` button at the top.
+The steps added with grok tools `--vscode` key will prepare a webpack package locally (showing occurring errors accordingly), deploy it to the selected Datagrok instance, and run the browser in a IDE-debugging mode.

+Below we explain how this debugging works under the hood.
+As of today, you'd also need to repeat these steps for VS Code on Linux and MacOS, as we don't support automatically created configurations for them yet.

 The first file, `launch.json`, has contents similar to the below: